 The inner surface of the hydraulic cylinder is perfectly machined, and its surface finish should be between 4-16 microinches.
 This surface finish will reduce the friction between the piston and cylinder.

 So, it creates a free upward and downward movement of the piston.
-If the surface finish of the cylinder barrel is not so good, then there will create more friction between the piston and cylinder.
+If the surface finish of the cylinder barrel is not so good, then there will be more friction between the piston and cylinder.

-Hence there will be chances to damage piston seals due to the continuous movement of the piston within the cylinder.
+Hence, there will be chances to damage piston seals due to the continuous movement of the piston within the cylinder.

 The function of the hydraulic cylinder base is to contain the pressure from the other end of the cylinder barrel.
 This hydraulic cylinder base is also called a rod end.